Payments

 Open the customer invoice from Payments > Invoices.

-If the invoice is already open, click Actions, then choose Mark as paid (cash/check).
+If the invoice is Open, click Actions, then choose Mark as paid (cash/check).

 - Choose Cash or Check